Infinitely many Lagrangian fillings: The representation for

 \subsection{Proof of Proposition \ref{prop:EffectXi2}}

 Let us consider the Legendrian isotopy $\Psi^{(1)}_t$, as defined in Section \ref{sec:loops}.
 This is the first of two pieces which constitute the Legendrian loop $\Xi_2$.
-This Legendrian isotopy $\Psi^{(1)}_t$ is depicted from the top to the middle in Figure \ref{fig:Xi2T48window}.
-In this Legendrian isotopy, a $2$-dimensional vector space $W$ appears in the front diagram.
-Let us show that $W = \langle v_2, v_3\rangle$.
+This Legendrian isotopy $\Psi^{(1)}_t$ is depicted from the top to the middle in Figure \ref{fig:Xi2T48window}; we have labeled two of the regions in the middle picture, each being assigned a $2$-dimensional vector space, denoted $W_1$ and $W_2$.
+Note that $W_1 = \langle v_2, v_3\rangle$, since this region already exists in the front at the top row of Figure \ref{fig:Xi2T48window}.
+The second vector space $W_2$ is given by the intersection $\langle v_2,v_3,v_4 \rangle \cap \langle v_4,v_5,v_6 \rangle $, following the condition at the red crossing in the middle picture.
+This determines the algebraic effect of the Legendrian isotopy $\Psi^{(1)}_t$.

-Indeed, consider the crossing labeled in red.
-The crossing condition for a microlocal sheaf supported in the Legendrian braid yields a short exact sequence of complex vector spaces: